+If you’re raising boys, keep things as riveting as possible to motivate them.
 Boys need to be sure that an activity is worthwhile, interesting and something they want to do.
-As an English teacher, it took me quite some time to convince some of my boys that English was a worthwhile subject.
+As an English teacher, it took me quite some time to convince some of my teenage boys that English was a worthwhile subject.

 There is a question burning inside every boy, every day and that is: “What’s in it for me?”

-If there’s one issue that drives mothers to need more chocolate, it is how frustrating it is for our sons to remember things.
-What we do know is that memories are anchored when there are strong emotions present, which is possibly one of the reasons why we remember quite vividly very painful moments of childhood and tend to forget the more bland, normal moments.
+If there’s one issue that drives mothers to need more chocolate when raising boys, it is how frustrating it is for our sons to remember things.
+Memories are anchored when there are strong emotions present.
+This could be why we remember quite vividly very painful moments of childhood and tend to forget the more bland, normal moments.

-Little boys are notorious for accidentally weeing on the floor and they can also be known to have a quick poo and run out without wiping their bottom, flushing the toilet or washing their hands.
+Little boys are notorious for accidentally weeing on the floor.
+They can also be known to have a quick poo and run out without wiping their bottom, flushing the toilet or washing their hands.
 Sometimes it’s not so much about forgetting as being distracted by something else.
-If there is a game going on, playing trumps everything and boys will sometimes wet themselves because they cannot drag themselves away.
+If there is a game going on, playing trumps everything.
+Boys will sometimes wet themselves because they cannot drag themselves away.

-Children learn almost everything they need to know about life through play, from physical coordination, decision-making and problem-solving, to empathy and social and emotional skills.
+Play encourages a young boy’s development.
+Children learn almost everything they need to know about life through play, from physical coordination, decision-making and problem-solving, to empathy, social and emotional skills, and even self-confidence.
 And in this world, where a tsunami of screens has changed the way we interact with each other, learn and engage, it is vital that we prioritise play.

 Vigorous, rough-and-tumble play helps children, especially boys, diffuse excess emotional energy.
-Research has also shown a strong link between lack of rough-and-tumble play and violence once boys reach adolescence, and I am convinced the increasing violence and bullying in our schools is because we have not valued play enough.
+Research has also shown a strong link between lack of rough-and-tumble play and violence once boys become young men.
+I am convinced the increasing violence and bullying in our schools is because we have not valued play enough.

 I am a firm believer that all boys and all girls need plenty of ongoing opportunities for creative, exploratory play in stress-free environments, especially in nature without restrictions on time or freedom.
 It is essential to life itself.

-This is an edited extract from the book, Mothering Our Boys, by Maggie Dent, released at the end of 2018 and now a bestseller.
+This is an edited extract from the bestselling book, Mothering Our Boys, by Maggie Dent.

 How helpful was this article?